 The had scorched 18,005 acres, or 28 square miles, with no containment as of Wednesday evening, according to Rocky Mountain Area Complex Incident Management Team 3, which is leading the fire response.

 That’s up more than 3,000 acres from the 14,960-acre estimate reported Wednesday morning, and more than double the 8,277-acre burn area reported on Tuesday.
+As of Wednesday, the fire’s footprint was bigger than the city of Boulder.

 The wildfiresparked Saturday north of Ouray, forcing evacuations.
 Colorado Gov. Jared Polisissued a disaster declarationfor the Gold Mountain fire on Sunday.